-Analyzing customer verbatim helps brands to better understand your customers’ sentiments while offering a new perspective on feedback.
+Analyzing customers verbatim helps brands to better understand their customers’ sentiments while offering a new perspective on feedback.

 For example, the below verbatim collected by Clootrack as part of its research on US TOP hotels highlight the good customer experience encountered by the customers.

 “Great location right next to WTC and oculus and close to Brooklyn bridge, si ferry”